Decomposing Network Influence: Social Influence Regression: Empirical Application

 Figure~\ref{fig:correlConf} depicts the parameter estimates using a set of coefficient plots.\footnote{Convergence diagnostics are presented in Figure~\ref{fig:zabConv} of the Appendix.} On the left, we summarize the estimates of the direct effect parameters.
 As expected, greater levels of conflict between a dyad in the last period are associated with greater levels of conflict in the present.
 This speaks to a finding common in the conflict literature regarding the persistence of conflicts between dyads \citep{brandt:etal:2000}.
 We also find evidence that countries retaliate to conflict aggressively, though this effect is imprecisely measured.
 In terms of our exogenous parameters, the level of conflict between a dyad is negatively associated with the distance between them, a finding that aligns well with the extant literature.

 Additionally, as is typical in the extant literature we find that jointly democratic dyads are unlikely to engage in conflict with one another.
 Surprisingly, however, the level of trade between countries is positively associated with the level of conflict.
 The divergence of this finding with some of the extant literature may be a result of a variety of factors, such as our use of a measure of conflict that has much greater variance than the militarized interstate disputes measurement from the Correlates of War dataset.
-Or, it may be a consequence of having the network dependencies more fully specified for the first time.

 \FloatBarrier